Existential Arithmetic at Bread Level

 Is there dal?

-Can I pay the electricity this month?
+Can I pay electricity this month?

 That click is underrated.

-Some will find this depressing.
+Some will find this gloomy.

 I find it cleaner.